-“Regrets I’ve had a few, including covering my unique foreign face on Halloween,” said Billy Pecker.
+“Regrets I’ve had a few, including covering my unique foreign face on Halloween,” said Billy Wilson.

-The 28-year-old male gaijin made the last second purchase from the discount chain store Don Quijote without carefully thinking through his decision.
+The 28-year-old gaijin made the last-second purchase from the discount chain store Don Quijote without carefully thinking through his decision.

 “It looked good on the display wall but it didn’t occur to me that I would be covering my most precious asset – my gaijin face.”

-“I really had to focus hard on enunciating my syllables to perfection as there are a lot of imposter returnee students these days trying to come off as native speakers.”
+“I really had to focus hard on enunciating my syllables to perfection as there are a lot of imposter returnee students these days trying to pass off as native speakers.”